ArasKuzucu/Survivor-s-Nest/README.md

 Also using the torch lights to breaks some kind of enemies armor.(Zombies)

-Using technologies: Unity Game engine, C#,
+Using technologies: Unity Game engine, C#, TextMesh Pro